Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 Was P52 written in 125 AD, or 225 AD, or 1925 AD?
 I wouldn't have a clue.
 The point isn't the date of P52, the point is what Colin Roberts' story tells us about the institutions of New Testament scholarship.
 The news isn't good.

 The date of the oldest gospel is a big deal.
-Colin Roberts imagined he'd found a scrap generations earlier than all the others—but he did not, could not say what letters, in what variations, in what frequencies led him to his conclusion.
-Colin Roberts concluded the handwriting in P52 did not look like handwriting from the late 2d or early 3d century.
-But in reaching his conclusion Colin Roberts did not look at any—any—handwriting from those years.
+New Testament scholar Colin Roberts imagined he'd found a scrap generations earlier than all the others—but he did not, could not say what letters, in what variations, in what frequencies led him to his conclusion.
+New Testament scholar Colin Roberts concluded the handwriting in P52 did not look like handwriting from the late 2d or early 3d century.
+But in reaching his conclusion New Testament scholar Colin Roberts did not look at any—any—handwriting from those years.
 This is so hard to believe, I know you won't believe me till you've read the original article yourself.

-But New Testament scholarship did accept Colin Roberts sloppy silliness.
+But other New Testament scholars did—and still do!— accept New Testament scholar Colin Roberts' sloppy silliness.
 It's as if in 1935 Colin Roberts' also claimed to have built a perpetual motion machine, but he couldn't say what parts he used, and he didn't actually report any motion.
 It's as if he did that, and got his research published in the Journal of Physics, and for seventy years physicists around the world accepted perpetual motion, and put papers about it in the high tone journals, and flew in big name speakers for symposia about how perpetual motion would cure disease and power the cities of the future — and no one ever said, "Hey wait a second, lets see if perpetual motion actually works."

 Listen, you get to believe and be impressed by whatever you want.
-I myself find it hard to take seriously "scholarship" that works on a silly claim for, did I mentionseventy years, without thinking it would maybe be a good idea to see the fucking data.
+I myself find it hard to take seriously New Testament "scholarship" that works on a silly claim for, did I mention seventy years, without thinking it would maybe be a good idea to see the fucking data.

 Doesn't bother me a bit.
 But let's keep in mind what's going on.